-Module BMA Introduction to Medical Office Procedures - This module familiarizes students on how to create patient records and organizing them manually and electronically.
-Students will also learn records management systems and develop skills in alphabetic filing and indexing.
+Module BMA Introduction to Medical Office Procedures - This module familiarizes students on how to create patient records and organize them.
+Students will learn records management systems and develop skills in alphabetic filing and indexing.
 Students will develop speed and accuracy in computer keyboarding and learn medical terminology.